VillageOfGamers/key-debouncer/README.md

 3. Now that you've determined what you need, create an issue on GitHub, and provide the info requested based on your circumstances.
 Please also tell me what Linux distribution, desktop environment (like GNOME, KDE, Xfce, etc.), and render backend (X11 or Wayland) you're using.
 For reference, I made this and use it daily on Linux Mint 22.1 Cinnamon Edition, under X11.

 ## Other OS Support
-I do not plan to support Windows or MacOS with this at all; Windows generally has working debounce utilities, and MacOS is not an OS I have reasonable access to at this time.
+I do not plan to support Windows or MacOS with this at all; Windows generally has good, working debounce utilities, and MacOS is not an OS I have reasonable access to at this time.
 Please do not ask for these; it's just not going to happen.
 This tool is, by design, Linux-only.
-Not even Android or iOS will be supported.
-Also, I apologize in advance if BSD or other Unix-like OSes have issues; I have no way to test them.
+Not even Android or iOS will be supported due to system limitations (root access required to hijack input HALs).
+Also, I apologize in advance if BSD or other Unix-like OSes have issues; I have no way to test them as my daily driver is an Ubuntu-based Linux distribution.